brendeny/Flight-App/README.md

 In my personal project, I plan to design a **flight schedule** application that allows users to store and organize upcoming flights that they have.
 This will be used by travelers for both personal and business related flights.

-Users will be able to add the following:
+Users will be able to add/do the following:

 - flight dates
 - flight times
 - flight numbers
-- gate numbers
+- flight names
-- departure and arrival airport
+- add flights
-- boarding times
+- remove flights
-- takeoff times
+- see first flight
-- landing times
+- remove first flight

 These will be added to a schedule which can then be requested by the user to see the chronological order of the schedule of flights they have.
 The application will guide users through what information they should input to help